Section 15 – Equality rights

 (ii) Is the distinction discriminatory?

 This second stage is generally aimed at determining whether the distinction in question amounts to discrimination in the substantive sense.
+The focus of this analysis has evolved over the years.
 While in Law, supra, the Supreme Court approached this question by assessing the law’s impact on the claimant’s “essential human dignity”, it acknowledged in Kapp, supra, that

 “several difficulties have arisen from the attempt…to employ human dignity as a legal test” (paragraph 21).
 Accordingly, this stage of the analysis was refocused on the guiding concepts from Andrews, supra of